seelabs/rippled/src/ripple/shamap/README.md

 by favoring the copy already in the `TreeNodeCache`.

-By using `canonicalize()` we manage a thread race condition where two different threads might both recognize the lack of a SHAMapTreeNode at the same time (during a fetch).
+By using `canonicalize()` we manage a thread race condition where two different threads might both recognize the lack of a SHAMapLeafNode at the same time (during a fetch).
 If they both attempt to insert the node into the `SHAMap`, then `canonicalize` makes sure that the first node in wins and the slower thread receives back a pointer to the node inserted by the faster thread.
 Recall